stevedpate/spfs/README.md

 - Maximum filename length up to 28 characters.
 - 760 blocks within the whole filesystem.
 - A maximum file size of approximately 505 KB.
+- A `mkfs` command to create the filesystem and a `fillfs` command to create more files than the basic `mkfs` does.
+This allows development of "read" operations before having to deal with operations that require creating strucutres on disk.
 - File undelete using the SPFS `fsdb` command.
 - File creation, deletion, rename, symlinks, ...